 Finally, the nearby Thorpeness Golf Club & Hotel, Thorpeness

-, with its 36 rooms, some overlooking the Meare, gardens or golf course.
+has 36 rooms, some overlooking the Meare, gardens or golf course.
+This is 2 minutes drive along the Coast in the pretty village of Thorpeness

 For a list of accommodation and things to do in Aldeburgh, please also see:A Guide to Aldeburgh HotelsAccommodation in AldeburghAldeburgh AttractionsVisit Aldeburgh